 Learning to be assertive is one of the most important life skills you can develop.
 That’s true for anyone – but especially for narcissistic abuse survivors.
 Studies have shown that being assertive can lead to a whole host of benefits, from increased self-confidence to better relationships and improved mental and physical health.

-Before you start, it’s important to understand what being assertive means.
+Before you start trying to develop the strength you’ll need to make this happen, it’s important to understand what being assertive means.
 Psychologists define assertiveness as being able to express yourself effectively and stand up for your point of view while respecting the rights and beliefs of others.
 The basis of assertiveness is mutual respect and honesty.
 Assertive communicators are straightforward and know how to set and maintain healthy boundaries.
 Their relationships value and promote trust.

-If you’re serious about living an authentic life and succeeding in reaching your goals, learning to be assertive is crucial.
+But, if you’re serious about living an authentic life and succeeding in reaching your goals, learning to be assertive is crucial.
+So let’s dig into this.

-Think about how you feel about your life right now.
+Take a few minutes and think about how you feel about your life right now.
+Ask yourself some simple questions.

 - Are you satisfied with your personal and professional situation?